databrary/design/ridir-16/narrative.md

 Solving these problems in ways that make the interface responsive to users will be critical for making the search capability useful.

 #### Project 1b: Timeline interface for viewing/selecting coding passes

+Once the user has identified a particular session of interest, we need to enable visualization of existing coding passes uploaded with this session.
+Databrary needs to allow basic visualization and manipulation of these passes, so that users can preview the codes, select a subset of passes for download, and potentially upload newer versions of the coding passes.

 #### Project 2: Code import, representation/visualization, and export